Skip to main content

 New last year was a Geodesic Dome, the iconic structure imagineered by polymath, sustainability and design pioneer Buckminster Fuller.
 Fuller perfected the mathematical ideas behind domes and hoped that their greater strength and space for minimum weight might be the future of housing.
 Our RIC Eden Project style garden dome is now in place.

-Free range education
+Free range education and regenerative design thinking

 We intend to be in the first cohort offering the Natural History GCSE to our Year 10 and 11 students.